In Mkomazi is situated the Rhino sanctuary.

 Till the end of 2019 managed by Tony and Lucy Fitzjohn.

-The current owner Tanapa is planning to open the Rhino sanctuary for public from 2020.
+The current owner Tanapa and the Rhino sanctuary is open for public.

 Mkomazi National Park